alec-c4/alec-c4.com/src/content/blog/2024-07-11-mobility-migrate-backend.md

 ---
 author: Alexey Poimtsev
 pubDatetime: 2024-07-11
-title: "How to migrate backend in mobility gem"
+title: "How to migrate from KeyValue to Container backend in mobility gem"
 slug: 2024-07-11-mobility-migrate-backends
 featured: false
 draft: false